A guide for new ENs

 As a new enrolled nurse starting out in your career, it can be daunting to know your pay entitlements.

-ANMF (Vic Branch) members have fought hard and long over the years to get members the improve your work entitlements.
+ANMF (Vic Branch) members have fought hard and long over the years to improve your work entitlements.
 Your entitlements are in your EBA (enterprise bargaining agreement or Nurses Award 2010).
 An example of an EBA is the “Nurses and Midwives (Victorian Public Health Sector) (Single Interest Employers) Enterprise Agreement 2016-2020 “.
 You can check your workplace’s EBA from the Member Portal.

 Some entitlements are not automatic and must be claimed.
 We don’t want you to miss out.
 This article looks at many of the ways you can check your wages and entitlements.